The Economy of the Federation

 Quark sells his damaged shuttle to a scrapyard, obviously in the Sol system (DS9: "Little Green Men").

-Joseph Sisko is maintaining a restaurant in New Orleans, which is open every evening.
+Joseph Sisko maintains a restaurant in New Orleans, which is open every evening.
 Would he be at other people's service just for fun?
 (DS9: "Homefront", "Image in the Sand").

 Yanas Tigan owns a mining company on New Sydney.
 Although the planet may not be under Federation jurisdiction, Trill is clearly supposed to be a Federation member (DS9: "Prodigal Daughter").